CSI-Cobot/CSI-artefacts/README.md

 # CSI-artefacts

 This repository is the public archive of the Confident Safety Integration (CSI:Cobot) project, containing the media and examples relating to our associated articles.
+The support materials for the following articles are provided below:

+### Safety Controller Synthesis for a Mobile Manufacturing Cobot
+_Supporting materials for our manuscript are available in the directory [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/safety-controller-synthesis-for-a-mobile-manufacturing-cobot)._

+### A Modular Digital Twinning Framework for Safety Assurance of Collaborative Robotics
+_Materials supporting the manuscript can be found [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/a-modular-digital-twinning-framework-for-safety-assurance-of-collaborative-robotics)._

+### Verified Synthesis of Optimal Safety Controllers for Human-Robot Collaboration
+_Materials supporting the manuscript can be found [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/controller-synthesis)._

+### Py-csi-cobotics examples and code
+_Materials supporting the manuscript can be found [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/py-csi-cobotics-examples)._

 ## Acknowledgements